-Subsequently, the Company issued 150,000 common shares to settle a disagreement regarding amounts payable by it in relation to the exploration permits discussed above.
-Under the settlement, the Company will retain data in respect of the area of the permits and the parties will enter into a mutual release of the obligations owed to each other, including the Company's obligation to pay SFR 50,000 to the other parties.
-The common shares issued under the settlement are subject to a hold period expiring on October 19, 2013.
+On May 15, 2013, the Company entered into a Settlement and Release Agreement ("Settlement Agreement") to settle a disagreement with respect to the grant of the exploration permits issued to SwissGold as discussed above.
+Under the terms of the Settlement Agreement, the Company issued 150,000 common shares in exchange for the right to retain data in respect of the area of the permits and the parties entered into a mutual release of the obligations owed to each other, including the Company's obligation to pay Swiss Francs 50,000.